barisvelioglu/express-summernote-example/README.md

 # express-summernote-example
-This is a Summernote Working Example With Express.
+This is a Summernote working example with Express.js .

 ## Features
   * Local image upload (/public/images/)